daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 1. Segment common items in a given text dataset to pinpoint its core themes and their overall coverage.
     * Clusters should cover the main topics/subtopics within the dataset.
     * Clusters should map comprehensively to the raw data and be illustrated by helpful summaries.
-2. The implemenation should be reproducible, easy to extend to new datasets, and automated from start to finish.
+2. Package reproducible code that easily extends to new datasets and is automated from start to finish.

 ## Background